Install Cisco Catalyst 8000V in VMware ESXi Environment

 Click Finish.

 The VM is now configured for the Cisco Catalyst 8000V and is ready to boot.
 The Cisco Catalyst 8000V is booted when the VM is powered on.
-See Booting the Cisco Catalyst 8000V VM and Accessing the Console sections.

 Note

-To configure the day0 settings of a manually installed Cisco Catalyst 8000V, attach a second CD/DVD drive pointing to an ISO that contains the said bootstrap configuration.
+To configure the Day 0 settings of a manually installed Cisco Catalyst 8000V, attach a second CD/DVD drive pointing to an ISO that contains the said bootstrap configuration.
 For further details on the supported bootstrap ISO contents, see Day 0 Configuration.

 Note

-To access and configure the Cisco Catalyst 8000V from the serial port on the ESXi host instead of the virtual VGA console, provision the VM to use this setting before powering on the VM and booting the router.
+To access and configure the Cisco Catalyst 8000V from the serial port on the ESXi host instead of the virtual VGA console, provision the VM to use this setting before powering on the VM and starting the router.

-Increasing the Performance on VMware ESXi Configurations
+Performance enhancements on ESXi configurations

-• Enable the hypervisor performance settings.
+• Enable the hypervisor performance settings on the hypervisor.

 • Disable Hyperthreading.

-• Enable SR-IOV for the supported physical adapters.
+• Enable SR-IOV for supported physical adapters.

 • Ensure that the ESXi version is compatible with your Cisco Catalyst 8000V version.